-Qualifications such as CFP®, however, are indicative of a very significant course of study, the passing of a highly challenging exam and adequate, appropriate experience in financial planning.
+Designations such as CFP®, however, are at least indicative of a very significant course of study, the passing of a highly challenging exam and adequate, appropriate experience in financial planning.

-The CFP® designation also generally comes with a requirement for the advisor to act as a fiduciary when conducting financial planning, although as this article points out, there are still some questions you need to ask about compensation methods and employer obligations, even if your advisor does hold a CFP® designation (see below for exactly what to ask them).
+The CFP® designation also generally comes with a requirement for the advisor to act as a fiduciary when conducting financial planning and this works for sure if the CFP® professional works for a Registered Investment Advisor.
+However, as this article points out, this can begin to become a gray area when they work for a bank, broker, insurance company etc. and there are still some questions you need to ask about compensation methods and employer obligations, even if your advisor holds a CFP® designation (see below for exactly what to ask them).

-As a Registered Investment Advisor (RIA), however, a fiduciary responsibility is mandated.
-It is this type of firm you should seek out.
+As a Registered Investment Advisor (RIA), a fiduciary responsibility is mandated.
+It is exclusively a CFP® professional at this type of firm that you should seek out.

 WANT TO KNOW FOR SURE?
 IT'S SIMPLE.
 JUST ASK YOUR ADVISOR THESE QUESTIONS:

 We strongly recommend that you download and print this form.

 Bring it with you to every initial consultation that you have with any kind of financial advisor (including any insurance company offering "financial planning", as they like to call it - it's not, it's just a means to get you to buy more insurance).

 Ask them all if they are willing to sign it right then and there on behalf of both themselves and their firm (FYI: we sign this form for all our clients, see above) and provide you with a copy on the spot.